Aayusha2055/sheenycare/_posts/2020-09-05-dry-skin-causes-and-treatment.md

 * Pat dry your skin after shower.
 * Use a hydrating and moisturising soaps and body wash while showering.

-If you have dry skin and need personal suggestions, check out [dry skin care routine](https://sheenycare.com/skin-care-rotine-for-dry-skin/) {:target="_blank"}.
+If you have dry skin and need personal suggestions, check out <a href="https://sheenycare.com/skin-care-rotine-for-dry-skin/" target="_blank">dry skin care routine</a>.